-The exclusion period for blood donors who have had body piercing, "which includes derma-rolling, ear and body piercing, permanent and semi-permanent make-up, tattooing, platelet rich plasma facial, ritual self-flagellation and" acupuncture etc. are given in the JPAC Donor Selection Guidelines.3
+The exclusion period for blood donors who have had body piercing, acupuncture etc. are given in the JPAC Donor Selection Guidelines.

 All blood donors are to be screened for anti-HBc at their first donation or their donation after the introduction of anti-HBc screening.
 Anti-HBc screening to be repeated if a donor lapses (over 2 years) or has a new HBV risk.
-Tissue and stem cell donations have anti-HBc screening as a mandatory requirement "at each donation".
+Tissue and stem cell donations have anti-HBc screening as a mandatory requirement.

-- The UK requirement for the minimum level of sensitivity for the performance of anti-HBc screening is that a positive result should be obtained "during assay evaluation/validation/verification with a quality control calibrated to the WHO International Standard.
-If the WHO International Standard is withdrawn or otherwise unavailable, an alternative quality control reagent can be used that must be validated for use by the UK Blood Service using that reagent." with the appropriate anti-HBc standard available from NIBSC (QCRTHBcQC1 (16/B704) and QCRTHBcQC2 (14/B651) or equivalent). - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the NIBSC anti-HBc quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.

-- No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down. - Blood donations which are confirmed positive for anti-HBc should be tested for anti-HBs; tissue and stem cell donations found to be reactive for anti-HBc alone may not require additional anti-HBs testing (see section 9.3.10).
+- The UK requirement for the minimum level of sensitivity for the performance of anti-HBc screening is that a positive result should be obtained with the appropriate anti-HBc standard available from NIBSC (QCRTHBcQC1 (16/B704) and QCRTHBcQC2 (14/B651) or equivalent). - In addition to the assay manufacturer's controls, the NIBSC anti-HBc quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down. - Blood donations which are confirmed positive for anti-HBc should be tested for anti-HBs; Tissue and stem cell donations found to be reactive for anti-HBc alone may not require additional anti-HBs testing (see section 9.3.10).